siascone/learn-morse-code/README.md

 ## Future Features and Improvements
 - Integrate user input with playback and display successful and unsuccessful user code along
   - provide score/proficiency data
+- Update translator to translate to and/or from code.